 Step #7: Register online and pay your tuition.

-After attending the Nurse Aide New Student Orientation Session with the nurse aide instructor, you will register online for the NURS 9 – Long Term Care Nurse Aide course.
-To register and make payment online, go to MyUH Services and follow the instructions to login.
-Payment by check may also be made at the KCC Cashier’s Office in ʻIlima 105.
+After attending the Nurse Aide New Student Orientation Session, you will be able to register online for the NURS 9 – Long-Term Care Nurse Aide course.
+To register and make payment online, go to MyUH Services and follow the instructions to log in.
+Payment by check may also be made at the KCC Cashier’s Office in ʻIlima 106.